-You can see a folder (called prefixes in S3) containing a dataset of similarly-structured data files.
-The data is partitioned by month and contains several hundred MBs of data.
-This may not seem particularly large for a data-set, but the model is a time-series model where the data has decreasing relevance the "older" it is: this is especially when the data is subject to multiple external factors, many of which are unknown and fluctuating in scope and effect.
+A folder (called prefixes in S3) contains a dataset of similarly structured data files.
+The data is partitioned by month and contains several hundred MBs, which may seem small for a dataset.
+Still, the model is a time-series model where the data has decreasing relevance the "older" it is, especially when the data is subject to multiple external factors, many of which are unknown and fluctuating in scope and effect.

-This is a much smaller file as it only contains scores for each aggregated time period.
+This is a much smaller file, as it only contains scores for each aggregated period.

-The Spark job ingests the raw data and performs some fairly straightforward data wrangling and feature engineering.
-Any windowing features designed to capture the time-series nature of the data - such as lags or rolling averages - need to make use of evenly distributed partitions so that Spark can execute these tasks in parallel.
-The job uses an implementation of the Isolation Forest algorithm provided by the scikit-learn library: the model is trained in a single task, but is then distributed to each executor from where it is invoked by a user-defined function (see this article for how to call the sklearn library with a pyspark UDF).
-The Isolation Forest algorithm is used for unsupervised model training, which means that a labelled set of data - against which the model is trained - is not necessary.
+The Spark job ingests the raw data and performs straightforward data wrangling and feature engineering.
+Any windowing features designed to capture the time-series nature of the data - such as lags or rolling averages - need to use evenly distributed partitions so that Spark can execute these tasks in parallel.
+The job uses an implementation of the Isolation Forest algorithm provided by the scikit-learn library: the model is trained in a single task but is then distributed to each executor from where a user-defined function invokes it (see this article for how to call the sklearn library with a pyspark UDF).
+The Isolation Forest algorithm is used for unsupervised model training, meaning that a labelled set of data - against which the model is trained - is unnecessary.
 This makes model preparation easier as we do not have to divide the data set into training and validation datasets.

 You can inspect a running Spark job by forwarding the port used by the Spark-UI:

 and then opening a browser tab to http://localhost:4040: